damianoognissanti/bbl/README.md

 ### Because sometimes everything you need is a statically built busybox.

 TL;DR. Just for fun I tried to see how little was needed to boot into Linux.
 I compiled a kernel and a statically linked busybox and that was enough!

 Remember, everything below is just a suggestion on how things can be done, adjust to your needs.

+I have added a script called `bbl_script.sh` that will perform all steps below.

 *And be careful before you type any command into the terminal.
 Try to learn what each command does before running it.*